Comment on page

 Image 3: An example index

-4. We can now query our full name column for John Smith and receive our results quicker than if we hadn't set up our index (Image 4).
+- 1.You can now query the full name column for John Smith and receive the results quicker than if you hadn't set up the index (Image 4).

 Image 4: An example query on an indexed column